teamfurther/wiki.gofurther.digital/_pages/project-workflow/project-management.md

     - Tasks
     - Budgets
     - Documentation (as notes)
-- cDo we have a Slack channel set-up?
+- Do we have a Slack channel set-up?
 - <small class="owner">Project lead</small> Do we have an IPS set-up? **If not, do it!**
 {: .checklist}